csi-lk/csi.lk/docs/auth/implementation-status.md

 - See: `pb_hooks/logout.pb.js`

 ### ⚠️ 2.6.6 — Auth guard (requireAuth)
-**Status**: PARTIALLY IMPLEMENTED (PocketPages bundling limitation)
+**Status**: BLOCKED (PocketPages bundling limitation confirmed)

-Attempted solution:
+Attempted solutions:
-- Created `pb_hooks/pages/+config.js` with inline auth plugin
+1. Created `pb_hooks/pages/+config.js` with inline auth plugin
+2. Created `pb_hooks/000-auth-middleware.pb.js` to enrich context before PocketPages
-- Updated `app+load.js` to check authentication and redirect
+3. Updated `app+load.js` to check authentication and redirect

-Issue discovered:
-- We're using a pre-bundled `pocketpages.pb.js` file (287KB snapshot)
+Issues confirmed via debug page (`/debug-auth`):
-- The bundled file doesn't dynamically load +config.js plugins at runtime
+- **+config.js not loading**: The bundled pocketpages.pb.js does NOT load +config.js at runtime
-- Plugins must be included at bundle-time, not runtime
+- **+load.js not working**: Return values from +load.js are not passed to templates
+- **Middleware runs but PocketPages can't access it**: Auth middleware enriches context, but PocketPages doesn't see it

+Root cause:
+- We're using a pre-bundled `pocketpages.pb.js` file (287KB, version unknown)
+- This bundle is a snapshot that doesn't support:
+  - Dynamic +config.js loading
+  - +load.js file processing
+  - Plugin system
+- These features require the full PocketPages build system

+**Options to complete auth guard:**

+1. **Rebuild PocketPages bundle** (recommended):
+   - Use PocketPages source to create custom bundle
+   - Include auth plugin at build time
+   - Proper solution but requires build tooling setup

+2. **Client-side auth check** (quick workaround):
-- To use +config.js, we'd need to either:
+   - Add JavaScript to app.ejs
-  1. Set up full PocketPages project with `npm create pocketpages`
-  2. Rebuild pocketpages.pb.js with plugins included
-  3. Deploy node_modules to PocketHost (large, not ideal)

-Current workaround options:
-1. **Client-side auth check**: Simplest but not secure
-2. **Manual PocketPages setup**: Proper but complex
-3. **Accept unprotected /app for MVP**: Focus on testing login/logout flow
+   - Check localStorage for auth token
+   - Redirect if missing
+   - Not secure but functional for MVP

+3. **Replace PocketPages** (major change):
+   - Use explicit route handlers for all pages
+   - Manual EJS rendering
+   - Loses PocketPages file-based routing

-For now, the login and logout functionality IS working - just the server-side guard for /app is missing.
+For now, login and logout functionality IS working - just the server-side guard for /app is missing.

 ## Test Plan